 As a filmmaker, you can use personal branding to build trust with your target audience.
 When people readily know you and they associate your brand with your face, it will be much easier to raise money for a new production or to sell your movie.

 If you’d like make your personal brand stronger or to create a new one, you need to set goals for your public image.
 Your first task is to find your brand identity and develop a style guide.
 Here are three essential steps to do this:

-First of all you should ask yourself a few questions to find your personal brand identity.
+If you want to brand yourself as a filmmaker, start by asking yourself a few questions.
 For example: what words would you use to describe yourself?
 What do people usually say about you?
 What makes you different from everyone else?
 What kind of films do you like?
 What do you want others to think of you?
 Then write down your answers.

 Your personal brand is not only built from your thoughts but also from reactions of other people.
 That’s why you should determine the audience you want to target.
 Once you have established a niche, it’s important to reflect what those people want or expect from you.
 Write down your thoughts.

 Step Three: Your Style